 The Sub-Investment Manager has fully integrated ESG considerations into the investment decision making process.
 As part of this overall approach, the Sub-Investment Manager ensures that the sustainable investments made by the Sub-Fund Do No Significant Harm (“DNSH”) to sustainable investment objectives by (a) adhering to a detailed exclusion framework and (b) identifying and considering the principal adverse impacts (“PAI”) on sustainability factors.

-In order to select companies that are Climate Leaders, the Sub-Investment Manager will consider companies that have: (i) committed to Science-Based Targets with the Science Based Targets initiative (SBTi); or (ii) lower relative carbon intensity that is within the lowest 35% of their given industry; or (iii) a significant portion of revenues resulting from climate solutions including, but not limited to, renewable energy, energy efficiency or electric vehicles.
+In order to select companies that are Climate Leaders, the Sub-Investment Manager will consider companies that have: (i) signified commitment to develop or have set Science-Based Targets with the Science Based Targets initiative (SBTi); and/or (ii) lower relative carbon intensity that is within the lowest 35% of their given industry; and/or (iii) a portion of revenues (minimum 20%) resulting from climate solutions including, but not limited to, renewable energy, energy efficiency or electric vehicles.

 To select companies which are sustainable investments contributing to climate change but do not fully satisfy the Sub-Investment Manager’s criteria to be a Climate Leader, the Sub-Investment Manager will consider companies that have: (i) lower relative carbon intensity relative to the Sub-Fund’s benchmark; or (ii) lower water intensity relative to the Sub-Fund’s benchmark; or (iii) lower waste intensity relative to the Sub-Fund’s benchmark.